laserpants/trombone/README.md

 select * from customer where customer.name like '%{{q}}%'
 ```

+E.g., `{"q": "Orville"}` would translate to `customer.name like '%'Orville'%'`.

-Instead, simply define your template as
+This is clearly not what we want.
+Instead, define your template as

 ```
 select * from customer where customer.name like {{q}}